spaghetata/cenlog/README.md

 Cenlog is a program for having a central logging library with a few functions.\
 \
 !!
 IMPORTANT !!\
 It is not ment to edit the lib.txt manually.
-I cannot guarantee the functioning of the script after editing it manually.\
+I cannot guarantee the function of the script after editing it manually.\
 Please use Cenlog to edit it.\
 \
 The first two lines of the lib.txt should never be changed. \